KristianRaue/cedalo.github.io/index.md

             <div class="col-md-12 col-sm-12 download">
                 <div class="download-intro">
                     <h1 class="section-header">Get Started!
 Open-Source or Premium.</h1>
-                    <p>The two Open-Source projects "Eclipse Streamsheets" and "Eclipse Mosquitto" are included in the Cedalo Community Platform which you can download here.<p>
-                	<p>Cedalo also offers premium editions of both products.
-They are called "Cedalo Sheets" and "Cedalo Broker" and are included in the Cedalo Premium Platform.
-Try the Premium Platform free for 14 days or use our managed service in the Cedalo Cloud.</p>
+                    <p>The two Open-Source projects Eclipse Streamsheets and Eclipse Mosquitto are included in the <b>Cedalo Community Platform</b>.
+Cedalo also offers premium editions.
+They are called <b>Cedalo Sheets</b> and <b>Cedalo Broker</b> and are included in the <b>Cedalo Premium Platform</b>.</p>
                 </div>
             </div>
             <div class="col-md-4 col-sm-6 download text-center" >
                 <span class="icon icon icon-cloud"></span>
                 <div class="download-content">
                     <h2>Managed Service</h2>
-                    <p>The easiest way to get started with Cedalo Sheets and Cedalo Broker is the managed service called Cedalo Cloud.
-Try it without risk, there is a 14-day money back guarantee.</p>
+                    <p>The easiest way to get started with the Premium Platform is our managed service called Cedalo Cloud.
+It comes with a 14-day money back guarantee.</p>
                     <p><a href="#cloud" class="btn btn-large">Cedalo Cloud</a></p>
                 </div>
             </div>